proxer/ProxerAndroid/README.md

 RELEASE_KEY_PASSWORD = thePasswordForThatAlias
 ```

-After that, you can build the app by running:
+You can then build the app by running:

 ```bash
 # Linux